 If you can’t find as many examples as you wish or if you are not sure that the examples that you have are the most common ones, you could use the Search feature at Twitter.
 Just type in the needed word and press Search.

-Attention: don’t try to memorize all possible meanings of one new word.
+Attention: don’t try to memorize all possible meanings of the new word that you are learning.
 Concentrate on finding as many examples as possible for just that one meaning of the word that you are currently learning and preferably find the one example that you like most and that you will be able to remember easily.
 Otherwise you will end up frustrated and will eventually give up.